 The inquiry will look at pensions, endowments, investment bonds and life assurance policies sold in the UK between the 1970s and 2000.

-Mr Wheatley said the "market responded in a way nobody expected".'Get them to change'
+Mr Wheatley said the "market responded in a way nobody expected".

 The FCA now has tougher powers than the Office of Fair Trading, including unlimited fines, ordering refunds and banning misleading advertisements.

 The FCA has made clear that payday lenders will be closed down if they do not comply with its new rules.